Azurasky1/DragonArena/readme.txt

 2. Class System.
 Priority Level: 2-1
 	2.1 Classes
-	2.2 Thoughts about classes, their abilities, and auto-attacks 2.2.1 A little bit about abilities
+	2.2 Medic
-		2.2.2 Auto-attacks
+	2.3 Mage
-	2.3 Medic
+	2.4 Archer
-	2.4 Mage
+	2.5 Knight
-	2.5 Archer
+	2.6 Spells
-	2.6 Knight
+	2.7 Thoughts about classes, their abilities, and auto-attacks 2.7.1 A little bit about abilities
-	2.7 Spells
+		2.7.2 Auto-attacks

 3. Items.
 Priority Level: 3
 		3.1 The Item Object Properties